tkumar012/tkumar012.github.io/index.md

 I completed my PhD in Political Science at the University of California, Berkeley in May 2020.
 I have been named a Susan Clarke Young Scholar by APSA's Urban and Local Politics Section.

+I co-organize an annual conference on urban politics in the global south.
+Check out more [here!](https://www.globalsouthurbanpols.com).

 Photo by [Bhumi Purohit](https://www.bhumipurohit.com)